Royal Kuhio

 No analysis available

-I looked for phrases like "parking waitlist," "waiting list for parking," and similar wording, but found nothing.
-The remarks describe parking as assigned, deeded, or included, with no evidence of a waitlist process.
+I looked for language such as "parking waitlist," "waiting list for parking," or instructions to join a parking waitlist and found nothing.
+The remarks instead describe parking as assigned, deeded, or included.

 No analysis available